Anerkiki/pokemon-island-resort/README.md

 ## Objectives

-The main objectives of the Pokemon Island Resort website are:
+The main objectives of the Pokémon Island Resort website are:

 - **Showcase the Resort:** Present a vibrant, engaging overview of the fictional island resort, highlighting its unique features, activities, and accommodations for both Pokémon and their trainers.
 - **Enhance User Engagement:** Create an interactive and visually appealing experience that encourages users to explore the site, learn about the trainers, and discover the variety of classes and suites available.
-- **Facilitate Booking Requests and Inquiries:** Provide clear, accessible forms for users to enquire to book suites, enroll Pokémon in classes, or contact the resort, ensuring a smooth and user-friendly process.
+- **Facilitate Booking Requests and Enquiries:** Provide clear, accessible forms for users to enquire to book suites, enroll Pokémon in classes, or contact the resort, ensuring a smooth and user-friendly process.
 - **Promote Accessibility and Responsiveness:** Ensure the website is fully responsive and accessible across all devices and screen sizes, offering an optimal experience for every visitor.
 - **Build Trust and Credibility:** Use professional design, clear navigation, and transparent information to build user confidence in the resort and its offerings.